 What is Reflection Symmetry?

-Line symmetry is also known as reflection symmetry.
+Reflection symmetry is a type of symmetry which is with respect to reflections.
+Reflection symmetry is also known as line symmetry ot mirror symmetry.
 If there exists at least one line that divides a figure into two halves such that one-half is the mirror image of the other half.

 - The line where a mirror can be kept so that one-half appears as the reflection of the other is called the line of symmetry.